VBPrabhu/AngulartoIonic/README.md

 *You must have installed your Cordova CLI, if not, refer to Cordova Getting Started and Documentation on how to achieve that.
 *You have already created your Angular version and above project.
 This writing will be based on Angular CLI, so if you haven’t installed it, please visit Angular Documentation

+*Do this conversion in your own effort with below steps

 # Step 1 - Create a new Ionic/Cordova Project, using the Ionic Command below:

-  ionic start ionicexample blank --v2
+  ionic start ionic blank --v2

 # Step 2 - Add your Cordova Building Platform ( Android , iOS ):